Fun Ways to Celebrate Canada Day in Your Own Backyard

 for information on cookies and affiliates

-Stay-at-home can be fun for everyone with simple backyard games and fun food ideas.
-The options in this list use everyday materials in fun ways to reflect a national holiday or event.
+We've got you covered for easy outdoor activities everyone can enjoy.
+The options in this list use everyday materials in fun ways to reflect a national holiday or local event.

-Popular activities like picnics and scavenger hunts can easily be adapted to represent a theme or event with colors, flags and other icons.
+Popular activities in the list - like picnics and scavenger hunts - can easily be altered to represent a theme or event specific to your area.

 The activities in this post are designed for kids and grownups of all ages.
 Activities are largely meant for outdoor play, but some options can be taken indoors on a rainy day.
 Supervision is required with young children.